-IVIOD LJD
+MSB

 BIT 7 BIT 6 BIT 5 BIT 4 BIT 3 BIT 2 BIT 1 BIT 0

 SET PIE AIE UIE SQWE DM 24/12 DSE

-- SET When the SET bit is a 0, the update transfer functions normally by advancing the counts once per second.
-When the SET bit is written to a 1, any update transfer is inhibited and the program can initialize the time and calendar bytes without an update occurring in the midst of initializing.
+SET - When the SET bit is a zero, the update transfer functions normally by advancing the counts once per second.
+When the SET bit is written to a one, any update transfer is inhibited and the program can initialize the time and calendar bytes without an update occurring in the midst of initializing.
 Read cycles can be executed in a similar manner.
-SET is a read/write bit that is not modified by internal functions of the DS17285/DS17287. - PIE The Periodic Interrupt Enable bit is a read/write bit which allows the Periodic Interrupt Flag (PF) bit in Register C to drive the IRO pin low.
-When the PIE bit is set to 1, periodic interrupts are generated by driving the IRQ pin low at a rate specified by the RS3-RS0 bits of Register A. A 0 in the PIE bit blocks the IRQ output from being driven by a periodic interrupt, but the Periodic Flag (PF) bit is still set at the periodic rate.
-PIE is not modified by any internal DS17285/DS17287 functions. - AIE The Alarm Interrupt Enable (AIE) bit is a read/ write bit which, when set to a 1, permits the Alarm Flag (AF) bit in register C to assert IRQ.
-An alarm interrupt occurs for each second that the 3 time bytes equal the 3 alarm bytes including a "don't care" alarm code of binary 11XXXXXX.
-When the AIE bit is set to 0, the AF bit does not initiate the IRQ signal.
-The internal functions of the DS17285/DS17287 do not affect the AIE bit. - UIE The Update Ended Interrupt Enable (UIE) bit is a read/write that enables the Update End Flag (UF) bit in Register C to assert \overline{IRQ} .
-The SET bit going high clears the UIE bit. - SQWE When the Square Wave Enable (SQWE) bit is set to a 1 and E32K=0, a square wave signal at the frequency set by the rate-selection bits RS3 through RS0 is driven out on the SQW pin.
-When the SQWE bit is set to 0 and E32K=0, the SQW pin is held low.
+SET is a read/write bit that is not modified by internal functions of the DS17485/DS17487.

+PIE - The Periodic Interrupt Enable bit is a read/write bit which allows the Periodic Interrupt Flag (PF) bit in Register C to drive the \overline{IRQ} pin low.
+When the PIE bit is set to one, periodic interrupts are generated by driving the \overline{IRQ} pin low at a rate specified by the RS3-RS0 bits of Register A. A zero in the PIE bit blocks the \overline{IRQ} output from being driven by a periodic interrupt, but the Periodic Flag (PF) bit is still set at the periodic rate.
+PIE is not modified by any internal DS17485/DS17487 functions.

+AIE - The Alarm Interrupt Enable (AIE) bit is a read/write bit which, when set to a one, permits the Alarm Flag (AF) bit in register C to assert \overline{IRQ} .
+An alarm interrupt occurs for each second that the three time bytes equal the three alarm bytes including a don't care alarm code of binary 11XXXXXXX.
+When the AIE bit is set to zero, the AF bit does not initiate the \overline{IRQ} signal.
+The internal functions of the DS17485/DS17487 do not affect the AIE bit.

+UIE - The Update Ended Interrupt Enable (UIE) bit is a read/write that enables the Update End Flag (UF) bit in Register C to assert $\overline{\text{IRQ}}$.
+The SET bit going high clears the UIE bit.

+SQWE - When the Square Wave Enable (SQWE) bit is set to a one and E32K=0, a square wave signal at the frequency set by the rate-selection bits RS3 through RS0 is driven out on the SQW pin.
+When the SQWE bit is set to zero and E32K=0, the SQW pin is held low.
 SQWE is a read/write bit.
-SQWE is set to a 1 when V{CC} is powered up. - DM The Data Mode (DM) bit indicates whether time and calendar information is in binary or BCD format.
-The DM bit is set by the program to the appropriate for-mat and can be read as required.
+SQWE is set to a one when V{CC} is powered up.

+DM - The Data Mode (DM) bit indicates whether time and calendar information is in binary or BCD format.
+The DM bit is set by the program to the appropriate format and can be read as required.
 This bit is not modified by internal functions.
-A 1 in DM signifies binary data while a 0 in DM specifies Binary Coded Decimal (BCD) data. - 24/12 The 24/12 control bit establishes the format of the hours byte.
-A 1 indicates the 24-hour mode and a 0 indicates the 12-hour mode.
-This bit is read/write. - DSE The Daylight Savings Enable (DSE) bit is a read/ write bit which enables two special updates when DSE is set to 1.
+A one in DM signifies binary data while a zero in DM specifies Binary Coded Decimal (BCD) data.

+24/12 - The 24/12 control bit establishes the format of the hours byte.
+A one indicates the 24-hour mode and a zero indicates the 12-hour mode.
+This bit is read/write.

+DSE - The Daylight Savings Enable (DSE) bit is a read/write bit which enables two special updates when DSE is set to one.
 On the first Sunday in April the time increments from 1:59:59 AM to 3:00:00 AM.
 On the last Sunday in October when the time first reaches 1:59:59 AM it changes to 1:00:00 AM.
 These special updates do not occur when the DSE bit is a zero.
 This bit is not affected by internal functions.